1. Put table lamps on the island to make your kitchen feel like a room, not a laboratory. Visual Comfort's Column lamp in Sheffield silver.

 34. Add warmth and depth with soft gray paint on the walls — Glidden's Wood Smoke, with White on White trim.

 35. Convey a feeling of age by randomly laying the wood planks.
-Solid hand-scraped maple flooring in Pacific by Shaw
+Solid hand-scraped maple flooring in Pacific by Shaw.
+36. Bring a little history into a new kitchen with antiques, like this Belgian worktable.

 37. Slipcover the furniture for a casual look.
 One of Ina's favorite fabrics is Rogers & Goffigon's Shaker linen, and they made that lavender color just for her, named it Ina, and put it in their line.
 Chair from Lucca & Co.